Gcenx/macOS_Wine_builds/README.md

 # Winehq style macOS Builds

-Currently Winehq is not providing macOS builds until they replace the now deprecated builder, as a temporary measure I'll attach `wine-devel` & `wine-staging` builds here that includes most dependencies, meaning XQuartz-2.7.7 or later is not required unless you desire to use X11 over macDriver.
+Currently Winehq is not providing macOS builds until they replace the now deprecated builder, as a temporary measure I'll attach `wine-stable`, `wine-devel` & `wine-staging` builds here that includes most dependencies, meaning XQuartz-2.7.7 or later is not required unless you desire to use X11 over macDriver.

 ![Downloads count](https://img.shields.io/github/downloads/gcenx/macOS_Wine_builds/total.svg)